Villanow, Georgia

 Villanow is an unincorporated community in Walker County, Georgia, United States, which lies between Dalton and LaFayette.
-There are currently no schools that serve the community of Villanow.
 Armuchee Valley Elementary School was closed in 1992, following a fire that destroyed the classrooms and offices.
 In 1993, a separate fire destroyed what remained of the school, to include the cafeteria.
 In September 2010, the Armuchee Valley Community Center opened.
 The community center houses Walker County's No. 14 fire station, in addition to a sheriff's office, and voting precinct.

 History

 A post office called Villanow was established in 1844, and remained in operation until it was discontinued in 1934.
 According to tradition, the community was named when it grew large enough for someone to say "It is no longer a hamlet, but is now a village".